futo-org/voice-input/README.md

 If you have any feedback, issues are welcomed on the [public issue tracker](https://github.com/futo-org/voice-input/issues).
 Private inquiries are welcomed at the support email listed on the [website](https://voiceinput.futo.org/), or via the Send Feedback button in-app.

+## Status

+Development has largely shifted focus to the [FUTO Keyboard app](https://keyboard.futo.org/), which has voice input built-in.
+However, FUTO Voice Input will remain available if you prefer to use it with another keyboard.

 ## API support

 The following APIs are supported: